gbarkerz/AccessibleSolitaire/README.md

 Once everything is bigger, the entire game won’t fit on the screen and so the top part of the game containing the upturned cards and the target card piles can be scrolled to bring whatever’s of interest in that area into view.
 Also, the lower part of the game containing the dealt card piles can be scrolled separately from the top part, such that whatever dealt card piles are of interest can be brought into view.

+Figure 3: A solitaire game running on iOS, zoomed to 150% and showing portions of the two main areas of the game scrolled into view.
 ![iOS: The game zoomed to 150%, showing portions of the two main areas of the game scrolled into view.](/ReadmeScreenshots/AccessibleSolitaire_Zoom150_iOS.jpg)

+Figure 4: A solitaire game running on Android, zoomed to 150% and showing portions of the two main areas of the game scrolled into view.
 ![Android: The game zoomed to 150%, showing portions of the two main areas of the game scrolled into view.](/ReadmeScreenshots/AccessibleSolitaire_Zoom150.jpg)

 ### "Card rank and suit display"

 By default, the content of cards is similar to those of traditional playing cards, such that the main area shows a collection of small suit symbols.
 This means determining exactly which suit is being shown can be a challenge, given that the clubs and spade symbols are very similar, as are the diamonds and hearts symbols.
 The "Card rank and suit display" setting provides a way to have the card not show the traditional collection of symbols, and instead show one large number (or letter) to indicate the card's rank, and one large suit symbol.

+Figure 5: A solitaire game running on iOS, with all cards showing a large number or letter indicating the card's rank and a large suit symbol.
 ![iOS: A game in progress, with all cards showing a large number or letter indicating the card's rank and a large suit symbol.](/ReadmeScreenshots/AccessibleSolitaire_ShowLargeRankSuit_iOS.jpg)

+Figure 6: A solitaire game running on Android, with all cards showing a large number or letter indicating the card's rank and a large suit symbol.
 ![Android: A game in progress, with all cards showing a large number or letter indicating the card's rank and a large suit symbol.](/ReadmeScreenshots/AccessibleSolitaire_ShowLargeRankSuit.jpg)

 ### "Show Zoom Card Button"

 The "Show Zoom Card Button" setting provides a way to have a zoom button shown at the top right corner of all face-up cards.
 When that button is tapped, a large popup appears containing the associated card.
 To dismiss the popup, either tap its Close button, or tap outside the popup.

+Figure 7: A solitaire game running on iOS, with all face-up cards showing a zoom icon at their top right corners.
 ![iOS: A game in progress with all face-up cards showing a zoom icon at their top right corners.](/ReadmeScreenshots/AccessibleSolitaire_ShowZoomCardButton_iOS.jpg)

+Figure 8: A solitaire game running on iOS, with a large popup window showing a 3 of Spades card, with the rest of the game greyed out in the background.
 ![iOS: A large popup window showing a 3 of Spades card, with the rest of the game greyed out in the background.](/ReadmeScreenshots/AccessibleSolitaire_PopupLight_iOS.jpg)

+Figure 9: A solitaire game running on Android, with all face-up cards showing a zoom icon at their top right corners.
 ![Android: A game in progress with all face-up cards showing a zoom icon at their top right corners.](/ReadmeScreenshots/AccessibleSolitaire_ShowZoomCardButton.jpg)

+Figure 10: A solitaire game running on Android, with a large popup window showing a 3 of Spades card, with the rest of the game greyed out in the background.
 ![Android: A large popup window showing a 3 of Spades card, with the rest of the game greyed out in the background.](/ReadmeScreenshots/AccessibleSolitaire_PopupLight.jpg)

 ## Using a switch device (iOS Switch Control or Android Switch Access)